portworx/px-docs/maintain/going-production-with-kubernetes.md

   sudo /opt/pwx/bin/pxctl volume create dbasevol --size=1 --repl=3 --iopriority=high
   ```

+* PX makes best effort to distribute volumes evenly across all nodes and based on the `iopriority` that is requested.
+When
+  PX cannot find the appropriate media type that is requested to create a given `iopriority` type, it will attempt to
+  create the volume with the next available `iopriority` level.

+*

 * For cloud environments like AWS, PX can auto-detect different availabilty zones and thus can provision replicas across
   different zones.
 For e.g., see below for the partial output of `pxctl status`